W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 ³This is generally seen as a need to protect the body.
 ⁴The many body fantasies in which minds engage arise from the distorted belief that the body can be used as a means for attaining ‘atonement’.
 ⁵Perceiving the body as a temple is only the first step in correcting this distortion, because it alters only part of it.
-⁶It *does* recognise that Atonement in physical terms is impossible.
+⁶It *does* recognize that Atonement in physical terms is impossible.
-⁷The next step, however, is to realise that a temple is not a structure at all.
+⁷The next step, however, is to realize that a temple is not a structure at all.
 ⁸Its true holiness lies at the inner altar around which the structure is built.
 ⁹The emphasis on beautiful structures is a sign of the fear of Atonement, and an unwillingness to reach the altar itself.
 ¹⁰The real beauty of the temple cannot be seen with the physical eye.